jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`no coupon`        :red:`NOT a member`    :red:`NO DISCOUNT`
   ======================  =====================  =====================

-  always :red:`NO DISCOUNT`.
+  :red:`NO DISCOUNT` always.
 I never give a discount, everyone pays full price.

 * :ref:`logical_conjunction<test_logical_conjunction>`: ``return first and second``